How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Image of a morphism: Part II - Constructible sets

 The main result of this section is the following result of C.\ Chevalley:

 \begin{thm}[Chevalley's theorem] The image $\phi(X)$ of a morphism $\phi:X \to Y$ of varieties is a constructible subset of $Y$. \end{thm}

 We give a proof of \cref{Chevalley} following \cite[Section 2C]{mummetry}.
-We leave it as an exercise (\cref{exercise:constructible-projection}) to shows that it is equivalent to the following property of varieties (note that this property is precisely what you get from substituting ``closed subsets'' by ``constructible subsets'' in the definition of complete varieties).
+In fact we only prove \cref{thm:constructible-projection} below, and leave it as \cref{exercise:constructible-projection} to show that this is equivalent to Chevalley's theorem.
+Note that the statement of \cref{thm:constructible-projection} is precisely what you get from substituting ``closed subsets'' by ``constructible subsets'' in the definition of complete varieties.

 \begin{thm} Let $X,Y$ be varieties.
 Then the projection map $X \times Y \to Y$ maps constructible sets to constructible sets. \end{thm}

 \begin{proof} It suffices [why?] to consider the case that $X = \kk^n$ and $Y = \kk^m$.
 Then taking compositions we can further reduce it to the case of the projection $\pi: \kk \times \kk^m \to \kk^m$.
 It is straightforward to check, and we leave it as an exercise (\cref{exercise:constructible-projection-2}) to show, that it suffices to prove the following statement: